WrinkleRelease/brfss/readme.md

 # Setting up a Docker PostgreSQL instance

 Install Docker Desktop and get the latest PostgreSQL image.
-The `docker-compose.yml` files found in brfss-2022-container and brfss-2023-container are the instructions for starting up your Postgres db.
+The `docker-compose.yml` files found in `brfss-2022` and `brfss-2023` directories are the instructions for starting up your Postgres db.
 The compose file is structured to give a persistent db even if the container is stopped and restarted.

 > [!CAUTION]
 > If you want to keep your Postgres data, sping the container down with `docker-compose down`.
 Do _not_ use `docker-compose down -v` unless you want to scrub completely and re-initialize.